 Most site problems can be overcome by an experienced builder with a big enough budget, and some can be turned into assets with a little creativity.
 A moderately sloped site allows for a walk-out basement and can be regraded to a terraced yard.
 A rock outcropping can become a focal point in landscaping.
 A low, wet spot may have potential as a year-round pond.
 But it’s best to go into a project with your eyes open.

 When you are evaluating a building site, think ahead to how the land will work with your general house design.
 Where would you like to site the house?
 What areas should be cleared and what left natural?
 On a sloped site will you build a walk-out, step the building down the slope, or move a lot a earth around to create a level yard with a terraced slope or retaining wall?
 Keep an open mind and you can often turn a lower-cost “difficult” site into a special home environment.

-A little slope is nice for aesthetics and site drainage (drains around a full foundation can drain to daylight), but a steeply sloped site can substantially raise site development costs a lot.
+A little slope is nice for aesthetics and site drainage (drains around a full foundation can drain to daylight), but a steeply sloped site can substantially raise site development costs.

 - Moderate slopes.
 Gentle grades of less than about 10% (a one foot rise over 10 feet) are the easiest to build on.
 Between 15% and 20%, you should plan to spend more on grading and the foundation, which will need to be higher or stepped down on the low side.
 This is a good slope for walk-out basement.
 See Building on a Slope.